 This topic describes how to create a Super Computing Cluster (SCC) instance.

-Super Computing Cluster (SCC) is based on the ECS Bare Metal (EBM) instance type.
+Super Computing Cluster (SCC) is based on the ECS Bare Metal instance type.
 By utilizing the high-speed interconnectivity of RDMA (Remote Direct Memory Access) technology, SCC greatly improves network performance and increases the acceleration ratio of large-scale clusters.
-SCC offers all the advantages of EBM instances, and provides high-quality network performance featuring high bandwidth and low latency.
+SCC offers all the advantages of ECS Bare Metal instances, and provides high-quality network performance featuring high bandwidth and low latency.
 For more information, see ECS Bare Metal instance and Super Computing Clusters.

 You can create an SCC instance by following the instructions described in Create an ECS Instance.

 - Region: Select the region and zone according to the table Regions and zones where SCC instances are available.
 Note that the purchase page displays the latest region and zone information, which may differ from information provided in this topic.